Azure/AppService/_posts/2022-02-01-App Service Planned Notification Feature.md

 ## FAQ

 **When do you send the upgrade notifications?**
-The first notifications will be created about 7 days before an actual upgrade operation starts.
-A notification is then sent 60-90 minutes before maintenance starts and then again once upgrades are underway.
+For App Service Plans, the first notifications will be created about 7 days before an actual upgrade operation starts.
+A notification is then sent, to both ASEs and App Service Plans, 60-90 minutes before maintenance starts and then again once upgrades are underway.

 Once the upgrade starts, we send in-progress notifications every 12 hours until the operation completes.
 After it has finished, we send a notification of completion.